SMS Short Codes

 What is an SMS Short Code?

-Additionally, SMS short codes are capable of sending extremely high volumes of text messages in a short period of time.
+Additionally, short codes are capable of sending extremely high volumes of text messages in a short period of time.
 This makes them the optimal choice when looking to reach large audiences.

-Example of an SMS short code
+Example of an SMS short code message

 Types of short codes icon

-The Different Types of SMS Short Codes
+The Different Types of Short Codes

 Random Short Codes